 The importance of visiting college campuses cannot be over emphasized.
-Brochures, virtual tours, presentations by college representatives and guidance counselors can help you form an opinion of a school but if an in-person visit is possible you should tour the school.
-Students want to evaluate the academics, housing, athletics, student body, and the social life of the school.
+Brochures, virtual tours, presentations by college representatives and guidance counselors can help you form an opinion of a school, but an in-person visit can be truly impactful.
+Students should try to evaluate the academics, housing, athletics, student body, and the social life of the school.

-Schools want to know that you are interested in them so attending a virtual information session, an in-person tour or meeting with an admissions counselor can be helpful when you are trying to prove your interest in a school.
+Showing interest - Schools want to know that you are interested in them so attending a virtual information session, an in-person tour, or meeting with an admissions counselor can be helpful when you are trying to prove your interest in a school.
 If you do visit the campus be sure to stop by the admissions office and sign in.
-If you apply, it may serve as support of your interest in the school that you visited.
+If you apply, your visit may serve as support of your interest in the school.